amnaduny/opencv-cuda-gpu/README.md

 ![configure cmake config](https://github.com/amnaduny/opencv-cuda-gpu/assets/117987126/d7b8b84e-1600-4149-adbb-9c004463c76b)

-7. After that wait untill finish the configuration for the first time.
+6. After that wait untill finish the configuration for the first time.
 And then set different kind of flags (type on search to find it quick) such as :
   1. WITH_CUDA (checklist)
   2. ENABLE_FAST_MATH (checklist)
   3. BUILD_opencv_world (checklist)
   4. OPENCV_EXTRA_MODULES_PATH (select directory of opencv-contrib modules, C:\opencvGPU\opencv_contrib-4.6.0\modules
   5. And then click configure again and wait in several minutes.
-8.
+  6. After that, set several flags again.
+  7. CUDA_FAST_MATH (checklist)
+  8. CUDA_ARCH_BIN (6.1), you can check compute capability of NVIDIA GPU [here](https://developer.nvidia.com/cuda-gpus), in this case I'm using NVIDIA GeForce GTX 1050 so the compute capability is 6.1, if you have more than 1 GPU so put more than 1 value for CUDA_ARCH_BIN e.g (6.1;8.6:and soon).
+7.